Co-op Sectors

 A More Equitable, Inclusive, and Affordable Model for Ownership of Manufactured Homes

-To combat exploitation, residents have banded together to form ROCs, or Resident-Owned Communities.
+To combat exploitation, residents have banded together to form resident-owned communities (ROCs).
 Zoning laws typically prevent the purchase of individual parcels of land, so residents need to form an association to buy the property jointly.

 Community ownership has significant advantages.
-For instance, in a long-term study done by ROC USA®, co-ops raise lot fees an average of one percent annually, while commercial communities raise fees three percent on average.
+For instance, in a long-term study by ROC USA®, co-ops raise lot fees an average of one percent annually, while commercial communities raise fees an average of three percent.

 Cooperative communities also benefit homeowners when they sell their homes.
 Data from the Carsey Institute at the University of New Hampshire show manufactured homes in cooperatives sell for 16 percent more per square foot than comparable homes in comparable commercial communities.
 Homes in cooperatively owned communities also sell more quickly compared to homes in investor-owned communities.
 Since 2008, co-ops connected to ROC USA® have invested over $50 million in health and safety improvements, including water and sewer systems, roads, drainage and storm shelters.